CobzaruGabriel/Unity_CustomInspector/README.md

 # Description
 Display variables created in scripts to be displayed in a GameObject's inspector.
 - Useful for adjusting game parameters during play tests in the Unity Editor.
-- Useful for debuging values when you do not need to draw messages to the screen.
+- Useful for debugging values when you do not need to draw messages to the screen.

 # Usage